mmthomaslinode/docs/docs/guides/quick-answers/linux/how-to-use-tail/index.md

 author:
   name: Phil Zona
   email: docs@linode.com
-description: 'View and follow the end of files with the tail command.'
+description: 'This guide shows how you can use the tail command to view and follow the end of files, useful when analyzing logs and other text files that change over time.'
 keywords: ["linux", "how to", "tail", "last lines", "file"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['/quick-answers/linux/how-to-use-tail/','/quick-answers/how-to-use-tail/']